cja119/BayesianOptimisation/readme.md

 $$

 This chooses the next x value based on that which will provide the greatest reduction in uncertainty in our model.

+# Use of Generative Ai

+Please note that generative AI has been used in places to generate the code found in this repository.
+If there are any copyright issues resulting from this, please reach out to me directly.